 Electric skateboards are so much fun but sometimes it can be annoying that we are limited to sleek roads and pavement for our rides.
-Wit normal electric skateboards we are excluded going off the road.
-But eboard companies are slowly also producing all-terrain electric skateboard models.
+Wit normal electric skateboards we are not allowed on the main roads.
+However, e-board companies are slowly also producing all-terrain electric skateboard models.
 I am in the industry for 3 years now, I’ve conducted a lot of research and compiled a list of the most interesting and compelling off road electric skateboards.
 If you have a look on other websites they often have outdated models on their list.
 In this article, I will take a look at all the latest and most trustworthy all-terrain electric skateboards on the market.
-But I don’t want to keep you on my tenterhook, so let’s get right to the juicy stuff, here is my list of the best off road and all-terrain electric skateboards on the market:
+I don’t want to keep you in suspense, so let’s get right to the juicy stuff.
+Here is my list of the best off road and all-terrain electric skateboards on the market: